 A simple extension of this tool is the PMI which stands for Plus, Minus and Interesting.
 The Interesting column is used when the elements of the idea are not particularly of positive or negative effect.
 It can also be used to record what you consider interesting and the future implications of the idea.
 You can also represent the decision balance sheet in a four-cell matrix consisting of the pros and cons in the short and long term.
 This is especially useful when the decision is of strategic nature.

-How to Use the Decision Balance Sheet:
+Using the Decision Balance Sheet

 The following steps describe how to use the decision balance sheet: